AdRoll/baker/content/en/docs/Core concepts/sharding.md

 Also, keep in mind that not all tasks can be parallelized, so not all outputs support sharding.
 So sharding is an intrinsic property that is only present on some Output components, but not all of them.

+Only a single field can be used for sharding.

 #### How to enable sharding in a topology?